emenier/manifolds/README.md

 # Non Linear Manifold Identification

-This notebook contains an example of some methods on non linear dimensionality manifold analysis :
+This notebook contains an example of some methods on non linear manifold analysis :

 * K means
 * Diffusion Maps